Project Euler

 What can I beemind with the Project Euler integration?

 The number of problems you've completed.
-Each problem completed will earn you a +1.
+Each problem completed earns you a +1 on your Beeminder goal.

 You keep saying my username isn't found!

-Is your Project Euler account unlisted?
-Project Euler accounts are unlisted by default, meaning they're private and Beeminder can't read the data.
-You can head to your Project Euler account settings to change that.
+Project Euler accounts are unlisted by default, meaning they're essentially private and Beeminder can't read the data (we can only read public accounts, as there's no way to authenticate to read your private account details).
+You can head to your Project Euler account settings to check that and change it.

 Project Euler sample goal setup

-- First, enter the username you use on Project Euler.
+3. First, enter the username you use on Project Euler.
 Then you need to choose the number of problems you want to solve per day.
-I'm not good at thisand not haven't used the site for long, so I'm going to start small!
+I'm not good at this (...at all) and haven't used the site much, and I don't know how difficult it might get.
+So I'm going to start small!
 I can always make it more difficult later.

 If you want to delay your goal's start a few days (maybe you're traveling this weekend), be sure to tick the "Start this goal with extra leeway" box.
 Enter the number of days you want to delay.

-- Finally, choose your initial pledge.
+5. Finally, choose your initial pledge.
 This is the amount you will pay the first time you derail on the goal.
-After derailing, the pledge will increase by default — use the dropdown below to control how high it goes.
+After derailing, the pledge will increase by default — use the dropdown below to control how high it goes by selecting the cap.
 In the example below, I have chosen to start at a $5 pledge, which will increase each time I derail, until it reaches $270 — the pledge cap.
 (To read more about pledges and payments, check out some FAQs!)

 Keywords: autodata integrations, learn to code, math, maths, mathematics, puzzles, nerds